 The project leader, Tim Schafer, left LucasArts shortly after the release of the game to start a new game company named Double Fine productions.
 He had previously worked with LucasArts on titles such as Maniac Mansion, Day of the Tentacle, The Secret of Monkey Island and Full Throttle.

 Following the buyout of Lucasfilm and Lucasarts, the rights to Grim Fandango are now owned by Disney.

 Grim Fandango Remastered

 During Sony's E3 2014 press conference, a remastered version of Grim Fandango was announced for PlayStation 4 and PlayStation Vita.
 On July 9th, 2014, Double Fine announced that in addition to developing the remastered version for Sony consoles, they will be working on the PC, Mac, and Linux versions which will be released simultaneously with consoles.

 Grim Fandango had an original soundtrack composed and produced by Peter McConnell at LucasArts and combines orchestral score, South American folk music, jazz, swing, and big band music.
-The soundtrack was released as a CD at the LucasArts store but is no longer available and sells for around $100 on eBay.
-You can download an MP3 version of the soundtrack on the Grim Fandango fansite.
+The soundtrack was released as a CD at the LucasArts store but is no longer available.
+The MP3 version of the soundtrack can be purchased on the Grim Fandango fansite.

 - Casino Calavera